Overview

 This programme provides you with a rigorous grounding in social theory and mainstream debates and techniques in human geography.
 It also offers a thorough training in qualitative and quantitative methods.
 Options allow for the development of specialisms in historical-cultural themes, postcolonial and decolonial geographies, spatial modelling, and debates surrounding environmental conflict and science and technology.

 You will join a School ranked first in the UK for 'Geography and environmental studies' research (THE analysis of REF 2021).
-The programme is closely linked to the University's Cabot Institute, which brings together multidisciplinary research into all aspects of global environmental change.
+This programme is closely linked to the University's Cabot Institute, which brings together multidisciplinary research into all aspects of global environmental change.

 Programme structure